jackandrews/btsportxbmc/README.md

 Overview
 ========

 This is an XBMC plugin to play BT Sport on XBMC using Pipelight.
-It requires linux.
+It requires linux (and obviously a BT Sport subscription).
+See a demo here: https://www.youtube.com/watch?v=Pn9bAV5WwJc

 How it Works
 ============

 PyQt4 is used to implement a standalone fullscreen Pipelight viewer for BT Sport.
-It automatically logs in, waits for BT Sport to load, hits play and goes fullscreen.
+It automatically logs in, waits for BT Sport to load and hits play.

 Installation
 ============